Head Scratchers: Night Watch

-Chalk it up to time travel.
+- Chalk it up to time travel.

-I don't see why Keel wouldn't have attracted Madam's attention.
+- I don't see why Keel wouldn't have attracted Madam's attention.
 We never get to hear the real Keel's story, but he was apparently pretty awesome, and just as involved in the revolution as Vimes was.
-Like when every other Watch house was attacked except Treacle Mine Street, the only difference in the timeline was that the riot happened in Dolly Sisters instead of Morphic Street.
+Like when every other Watch house was attacked except Treacle Mine Road, the only difference in the timeline was that the riot happened in Dolly Sisters instead of Morphic Street.
 We don't know if Keel pulled the same thing that Vimes did, but there's no reason to assume that what happened was wildly different, in the actual timeline it seems that Keel still prevented the Watch house from being attacked.
 I don't think Vimes did things all that differently, so he still would have attracted Madam's attention and Nobby would have been hired to spy on him.
 He probably wouldn't have made enemies of Coates, since Coates did actually know him before, but overall, I think that Colon, Nobby, and Dibbler had roughly the same experience with Keel as they did with Vimes.

-Keep in mind that it was ambiguously suggested that Keel was something of a revolutionary himself, though Vimes was not.
+- Keep in mind that it was ambiguously suggested that Keel was something of a revolutionary himself, though Vimes was not.
 Remember, Coates claimed to have been trained by the "real" Keel and it's not really a stretch to assume he brought his mentor into the group.
 With that in mind, it's quite likely that he would have come into contact with Madam.
 As for the rest, Vimes believes that he learnt nearly everything of importance from Keel, so it's hardly surprising that the two were so much alike.